n3r0nur12/JavaFX-Practice-Project/README.md

 # JavaFX Practice Project
 ## Offline Course Registration System

+### TECHNOLOGIES USED

+Maven to manage the project dependencies.
+Scene Builder when designing UI elements.
+JavaFX to design UI and to run the simulation.
+.json files to store transcripts, and weekly schedules of the students.

+### APPLICATION

 Created an offline course registration application where users can simulate randomly generated students.
 Students in application are created randomly.
 Their exam scores will form a normal distribution with mean 78 and standard deviation 20.
 Each student is assigned a particular semester with some certain probability.